chrisnoonan98675/site/xl-deploy/how-to/start-xl-deploy.markdown

 | `-setup-defaults VAL` | Specifies a file that contains default values for configuration properties in the setup wizard. |

 Any options you want to give the XL Deploy server when it starts can be specified in the `XLDEPLOY_SERVER_OPTS` environment variable.

+**Tip:** For information about the `-setup-defaults` option, refer to [Install XL Deploy](/xl-deploy/how-to/install-xl-deploy.html#automatically-install-xl-deploy-with-default-values).